 Enjoy it while it lasts

 A friend once asked me why I have a smiley face tattooed on my lower abdomen.

 I wasn’t trying to be cynical or dramatic.
 I was dead serious.

 Life isn’t to be taken too seriously.
 It is to be enjoyed for what it truly is – an opportunity of divine magnitude.

 Stop telling yourself life is hard.
 Stop telling yourself it’s unfair.
 Stop whining and start winning.

 As long as you’re still walking the streets of this beautiful planet, you have nothing to complain about.
 As long as you are alive, the cards are stacked in your favor.

-Whatever it is that you want, go after it with full intensity, but don’t forget to stop and smell the roses on the way to your grave.
+Be intense.
+Be ruthless.
+Be obsessed.
+But don’t forget to stop and smell the roses on the way to your grave.